dwayn/aws-management-suite/README.md

 ## General
 All of the functionality is through the command line tool `ams`.
 It has been implemented as a multi-level nested command parser using the argparse module.<br>
-If at any point you need help just add `-h` or `--help` flag to the command line and it will list all available sub-commands and options for the current command.<br>
+If at any point you need help just add `-h` or `--help` flag to the command line and it will list all available sub-commands and options for the current command level.<br>
 There are still a few legacy command structures that need to be cleaned up, so there may be some minor changes to the syntax to a few of these, but I will attempt to keep these to an absolute minimum.